Preliminaries

 ./mr_test start_task_servers

-to install the mr_test
+This uses ssh to install the mr_test executable on all task

 nodes.
-The directory for this is tmpdir
+The directory for this is tmpdir.

-There is also stop_task_servers
+There is also stop_task_servers to stop the servers.

 The job is started with